devi-geo/backup-tool/README.md

 # Simple Backup Tool

-Простая утилита для создания бэкапов на Python
+Simple utility for creating backups in Python

-## Возможности
+## Opportunities
-- Создание полных бэкапов
+- Creating full backups
-- ZIP-архивация
+- ZIP archiving

-## Установка
+## Installation
-1. Скачайте `backup_tool.exe` из раздела Releases
+1. download 'backup _ tool.exe' from the Releases section
-2. Переместите его в пустую папку, например D:\backup-util
+2. move it to an empty folder e.g. D:\backup-util
-3. Добавьте эту папку в PATH
+3. Add this folder to PATH
-4. Перезапустите терминал
+4. Restart the terminal
-5. Наслаждайтесь!
+5. enjoy!